nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 ---
 layout: post
-title: Opinion: The Future of Innovation
+title: The Future of Innovation & The End of Academic Monopoly
 ---

 In today’s landscape, companies—not universities—are becoming the core engines of innovation.